PR in Scotland for UK Hair Loss Clinic

 “If Mattel makes its bald Barbie widely available, then we would definitely look to secure some for all of our clinics, in the hope that it will help young children come to terms with their hair loss and help remove some of the stigma surrounding it.”

-This coverage can be viewed in full on the Build Scotland website and was achieved as part of the ongoing PR campaign by the Holyrood Partnership on behalf of Hair Solved.
+This coverage can be viewed in full on the Build Scotland website and was achieved as part of the ongoing PR campaign by the Holyrood PR on behalf of Hair Solved.